michaelrsweet/mmd/README.md

 - Tables.

+`mmd` also includes a standalone utility called `mmdutil` that can be used to generate HTML and man page source from markdown.

-I'm providing this as open source under the Apache License Version 2.0 with exceptions for use with GPL2/LGPL2 applications which allows you do pretty much do whatever you like with it.
+I'm providing `mmd` as open source under the Apache License Version 2.0 with exceptions for use with GPL2/LGPL2 applications which allows you do pretty much do whatever you like with it.
 Please do provide feedback and report bugs to the Github project page at: